 The goal of a successful preventative maintenance program is establishing consistent practices designed to improve equipment performance and safety.
-But there is also a great debate on whether a preventative maintenance program is worth having in place.
+But there is also a great debate on whether a mail preventative maintenance program is worth having in place.

 Many print and mail production operations are employing preventative maintenance programs, where companies that can avoid larger, costly fixes down the line, according to Jim Feely, Senior Vice President of Global Services for Bell and Howell.